 Fees Guidance - Part Time Courses

-Course costs vary for students under the age of 19 years compared with those of adult learners.
-Some courses receive no government subsidy whereas others are partially or in some cases fully subsidised.
+Course costs vary depending on individual circumstances.
+Some courses receive no government subsidy whereas others are partially, or in some cases, fully subsidised.

 How much is my course?

-Fees have been included alongside some courses to act as a guide when choosing your course.
-Some fees may be subject to change or may exclude material and exam fees.
-For these reasons we advise that you call our enquiry line on 0800 032 1986 or email email@example.com to find out the relevant costs for when you enrol.
+When you are offered a place on a course, this is conditional on payment of the appropriate fee at enrolment.
+Fees are shown alongside the relevant courses to act as a guide when choosing your course.
+Not all fees are available at the time of print and some may be subject to change or may exclude material and exam fees.
+For these reasons we strongly advise that you find out the relevant costs before you enrol.
+We advise that you call our enquiry line on 0800 032 1986 or email email@example.com to find out the relevant costs for when you enrol.
 When you are offered a place on a course, this is conditional on payment of the appropriate fee at enrolment.